qjcg/talks/go-scratch-that-itch/slides.md

 ### Jennifer Dewalt

-- Art student with no programming experience, wanted to learn how to turn her creative ideas into code...
+- Art graduate with no programming experience, wanted to learn how to turn her creative ideas into code...

 --- gsti